microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 ## What's New?
 ### Version 1.1
 - Added functionality to make private keys exportable, a cmdlet to export the key, and a cmdlet to import a key.
-	- Allows for use of multiple connectors when using the Microsoft Software Key Storage Provider.
+	- Allows migrating connectors when using the Microsoft Software Key Storage Provider.
 	- Serious security considerations needs to be taken when transferring keys between machines.
 - Added a sesssion variable to store the authentication token so that it isn't required as a parameter on every call that interacts with Intune.
 	- Calling Remove-IntuneAuthenticationToken or closing the session is recommended when calls to Intune are complete.